onestudio-co/one-crew/PROMPT_ENGINEERING.md

 ## Implementation with Augment Code

 With the master prompt and agent team defined through ChatGPT, we moved to Augment Code for the technical implementation phase.
 Augment Code's integration with VS Code and its capabilities in understanding complex code structures made it well-suited for this task.

+### Why GPT-4.1 for the Workshop?

+For the actual workshop execution, we chose to use GPT-4.1 as the underlying model because of its significant advantages:

+1. **Enhanced Coding Capabilities**: GPT-4.1 demonstrates major improvements in coding tasks, scoring 54.6% on SWE-bench Verified (compared to 33.2% for GPT-4o), making it ideal for implementing complex multi-agent systems.

+2. **Superior Instruction Following**: GPT-4.1 is significantly better at following complex instructions, scoring 38.3% on Scale's MultiChallenge benchmark (a 10.5% absolute increase over GPT-4o), which is crucial for our workshop's stage-gated process.

+3. **Long Context Understanding**: With a 1 million token context window and improved comprehension across that context, GPT-4.1 can process and understand the entire workshop history, including all agent interactions and discussions.

+4. **Web Browsing Capability**: GPT-4.1's built-in web browser allows our agents to gather up-to-date information about markets, technologies, and regional benchmarks, which is essential for providing realistic monetization strategies for the GCC/MENA region.

 ### Development Approach